ovgutunc/Comparing-Bidding-Methods-Using-AB-Testing/README.md

 ## **Data Acquisition:**

-The datasets named as Control_group and Test_group contains 30 rows and 10 attributes.
-Each row corresponds to A/B test results of the company for Control and Test groups on August 2019.
+The datasets named as Control_campaign(Max-bidding) and Test_campaign(Average-bidding) contains 30 rows and 10 attributes.
+Each row corresponds to A/B test results of the company for Control and Test campaigns on August 2019.
 The attributes are as follows:<br>

 **• Campaign Name:** Target campaign type for ad landing page.<br>